-Criminal and DWI Defense in D.C. and Northern Virginia
+Criminal and DWI Defense in the District of Columbia

 Being charged with a crime – even a simple misdemeanor – can be a frightening and confusing experience.
 Being convicted of a crime can jeopardize a person’s job, family, reputation and future.

 Our legal system offers a number of protections to safeguard the accused’s constitutional rights.
 These rights include the presumption of innocence until proven guilty, the right to remain silent, protection against unreasonable searches and seizures, and the right to effective assistance of counsel.

 Jamison Koehler has devoted his entire legal career to defending citizens who, facing criminal proceedings, now confront the tremendous power of the state arrayed against them.
 Offering quality legal service and personal attention at reasonable rates, Mr. Koehler will protect the accused’s rights at every step of the process.

 Jamison Koehler on Criminal Defense:

 On a Person Being Arrested

 “Be polite, calm, and respectful.
 Do not say anything.
 If the officer asks you any questions, calmly reply that you will not say anything without your lawyer present.
 Then call your lawyer at the first opportunity.
 Remember that police officers are professionals.
 You may not have any experience being arrested; they have lots of experience arresting people.
 They know how to get people to say seemingly harmless things that come back later to bite them.
 And again, be polite.
 When I see someone who is in custody who shouldn’t be, it is usually because the person said something that made the police officer angry.”

 “Being charged with a crime – even a simple misdemeanor – can be one of the most frightening things that ever happens to a person.
 I understand the frustration, anger and confusion people feel when faced with the enormous prosecutorial power of the state arrayed against them.
 Call your lawyer immediately.
 There may be things your lawyer can do to cut this off before it goes any further.”